Super-NES/beautiful-jekyll/index.md

   </figcaption>
 </figure>

-Looks like that doesn't work either!
-While each user's document looks the same, they both ended up with "AT" instead of "CAT".
-This demonstrates that repeating the same operation multiple times produces different results.
-In mathematical terms, the delete operations are not idempotent.
+The documents **did converge** but we have another problem!
+Both users ended up with an "AT" instead of a "CAT", which neither of them wanted.
+In mathematical terms, the delete operations are not **idempotent**.
+What the heck does that mean?
+Idempotency occurs when repeated operations produce the same result.
+For example, multiplying by 1 is an idempotent operation.
+No matter how many times you multiply a number by 1, the result is the same.

-It appears that we can't collaborate using indices like with a single user text editor.
-Since there are multiple users making changes to the same shared document, there is the possibility for changes to be made concurrently (or at the same time).
-Dealing with these conflicts so that each user sees a consistent and intentional result is the primary challenge of a collaborative text editor.
+With our text editor use case, if both users try to insert the same letter in the same position at the same time, it's acceptable for the result to be two duplicate characters because it's easy to find and delete the unnecessary character.
+When it comes to deletes, however, the character is simply gone without a record of it ever existing; a user would have to remember the value and position of the character in order to insert it back in the document.

-As demonstrated in the two examples above, our solution must satisfy the two mathematical properties of commutativity and idempotency.
+Through these examples, we've seen that a collaborative text editor is different than a simple text editor.
+Further, we've concluded that when users make concurrent edits to a shared document, the insert and delete operations must commute and the delete operations must be idempotent.

-- **Commutativity**: Multiple operations converge to the same result regardless of the order in which they are applied.
+- **Commutativity**: Concurrent insert and delete operations converge to the same result regardless of the order in which they are applied.
-- **Idempotency**: Repeated operations produce the same result.
+- **Idempotency**: Repeated delete operations produce the same result.

-How can we solve this challenge?
+How can we solve this challenge and build our real-time collaborative text editor?

 ---
 ## Operational Transformation (OT)

-One possible solution we found is called Operational Transformation (OT).
-OT is an algorithm that compares concurrent operations and detects if they will cause the document state to diverge.
-It then modifies the operations so that they will merge together.
-We will represent OT as a "black box" for now.
+One possible solution we found is called **Operational Transformation (OT)**.
+OT is an algorithm that compares concurrent operations and detects if they will cause the documents to not converge.
+If the answer is yes, the operations are modified (or transformed) before being applied.
+Let's see this in action.

-Returning to an earlier example, when User1 receives the `delete(0)` operation from User2, OT realizes that since User1 inserted a new character at position 0, User2's operation must be transformed to `delete(1)` before being applied.
+Returning to an earlier example, when User1 receives the `delete(0)` operation from User2, OT realizes that since User1 inserted a new character at position 0, User2's operation must be transformed to `delete(1)` before being applied by User1.

 <figure>
   <center>